carmencchow/bellabeat_casestudy/README.md

 <br>

-Beginning with the first scatterplot we can see a fairly strong positive relationship between the minutes of vigorous activity and total calories burned.
-In other words, calories burned increase with prolonged minutes of vigorous activity.
-Although the correlation is not as strong, we can see the positive impact even lightly vigorous activity has on calories burned.
-Examining the last graph, it is interesting to note that with the last scatterplot, there is a marked downturn after 1000 minutes of being sedentary.
+Beginning with the first scatterplot, we can see a strong positive correlation between minutes of vigorous activity and total calories burned.
+We can expect people who spend more time participating in vigorou s activity to generally burn more calories throughout the day.
+Although  not as strong, the positive correlation continues even for light activities.
+With sedentary behavior, the positive correlation experiences a marked downtown after 1000 minutes sedentary activity.

-Since the WHO’s recommendation calls for <b>150 to 300 minutes</b> of <i>moderate to vigorous aerobic activity</i> per week, we can combine the `fairly_active_minutes` and `very_active_minutes` columns into a new column called `moderate_vigorous_minutes`.
+Since the WHO’s recommendation calls for <b>150 to 300 minutes of moderate to vigorous aerobic activity per week</b>, we'll create a `moderate_vigorous_minutes` variable that combines fairly active and very active minutes together.
 We’ll plot a histogram to show the frequency of moderate to vigorous minutes over the span of a month.
-Let’s view the updated summary statistics to include this new column and use it to see the effects of moderate to vigorous activity on calories burned.
+We'll also view the updated summary statistics to include this new column.

 ```
  very_active_minutes moderate_vigorous_minutes